HVML/xGUI-Pro/README.md

 # xGUI Pro

-xGUI Pro is a modern, cross-platform, and advanced [HVML] renderer which is based on tailored [WebKit].
+xGUI Pro is a modern, cross-platform, and advanced [HVML] renderer which is based on [WebKit].

 **Table of Contents**